mfrager/notary/README.md

 the current time is.
 The resulting chain can then be stored and used as proof that the file existed previously (as long as at least one server in the chain is trusted).

+Notary tool updated for improved output and easier CLI use.